Ocmulgee Mounds National Historical Park: Facilities

-Ocmulgee's visitor center includes an archaeology museum.
-It displays artifacts and interprets the successive cultures of the prehistoric Native Americans who inhabited this site for thousands of years.
+Ocmulgee's visitor center, which finished construction in 1951, is styled in the Streamline Moderne architectural style in a deliberate choice to contrast with the prehistoric mounds.
+Inside is an archaeology museum, which displays artifacts and interprets the successive cultures of the prehistoric Native Americans who inhabited this site for thousands of years.
 In addition, it interprets the historic Muscogee Creek tribe and their diverse tribal towns who settled this region archaeologically and historically during the colonial era.
 The visitor center includes a short orientation film for the site.
 Its gift shop has a variety of craft goods, and books related to the park.
 In the early 1990s, the National Park Service renovated its facilities at the park.

 The large park encompasses 702 acre, and has 5+1/2 mi of walking trails.
 Near the visitor center is a reconstructed ceremonial earthlodge, based on a 1,000-year-old structure excavated by archeologists.
 Visitors can reach the Great Temple Mound via a half-mile walk or the park road.
 Other surviving prehistoric features in the park include a burial mound, platform mounds, and earthwork trenches.
 The historic site of the English colonial trading post at Ocumulgee, when they were allied with the Muscogee, is also part of the park.
 It was discovered during archeological excavations in the 1930s.

 The main section of Ocmulgee Mounds National Historical Park is accessible from U.S. Route 80, off Interstate 16 (which passes through the southwest edge of the park).
 It is open daily except Christmas Day and New Year's Day.

 The Lamar Mounds and Village Site is an isolated unit of the park, located in the swamps about 3 mi south of Macon.
 The Lamar Site is open on a limited basis.